Transfer Training Tips for New Occupational Therapists

 In some cases, the bariatric patient will be able to transfer with minimal assistance, though they may have low endurance.
 In these cases, it is best to structure the rehab day with scheduled rest breaks so that the patient will have adequate energy to complete the transfers on their own.

-Bariatric patients that need additional assistance may need to have gait belts attached together to be able reach all the way around them.
+Bariatric patients that need additional assistance may need to have multiple gait belts attached together to be able reach all the way around them.
 The bed surface should be raised and additional staff may be needed to ensure safety.
 If additional staff is not available, a mechanical lift should be used as needed.

 Education with the patient about proper positioning during a transfer will greatly diminish the amount of help required from additional staff.
 A good reminder for the patient is “nose over toes” (to keep their nose above their toes to help with their balance).
 It’s also helpful if they push up with their hands from the surface after the surface is raised up.